About Us

 Project: Nanomaterial for Anodes with application in Lithium-Ion Batteries

-About me: Scientific Computing and Material Science are my principal areas of research.
-As a hobbies playing the guitar is my favorite one.
-I also practice Soccer, Swimming, CrossFit and Running.
+About me: Scientific Computing and Material Science are my principal research areas.
+As a hobby playing the guitar is my favorite one.
+I also practice Soccer, Swimming, CrossFit, and Running.

 Frank A. Martínez Henríquez